 Transformer’s 2026 Collector’s View series marks the 19th year of this annual spring program that shares the private collections of an exclusive selection of DC’s most prominent collectors!

-Every Thursday Evenings at 6 PM
+Thursday Evenings, 6 - 8 PM

 April 30 – May 28, 2026